gsomix/blog/content/02-shortest-intro-to-compiler-design.md

 ## Introduction

 Let's build a compiler of arithmetic expressions in F#.
-The compiler should translate source code in [Reverse Polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) into intermediate representation (IR) suitable for a stack machine.
+The compiler should translate source code in Reverse Polish notation ([RPN](https://en.wikipedia.org/wiki/Reverse_Polish_notation)) into intermediate representation (IR) suitable for a stack machine.
 However, we're not going to build an IR interpreter as you might think.
 We are going to translate IR right into C language code!

 ## Syntactic analysis